johnrudolph/halfcourt/rules.md

 - **10 Hooper Markers**: Each of these corrosponds with the Hooper Cards.
 These are the pieces you will actually move around on the board.
 - **1 Ball Die**: A 20-sided die which you will roll when you shoot or pass.
 The Ball tells you whether or not your shot or pass was successful.
 - **Activation Markers**: Each Hoooper has a unique skill which is only used when they are Activated.
 These Markers show how close each Hooper is to being Activated.
-- **Action cards** Each Team has an identical set of action cards, which they use to set plays for their Hoopers.

 ## Setup
 - Set up the board in the middle of the table
 - Place the Score Markers in the 0 space on the scoreboard.
-- Place the Shot Clock Marker on the 4 space of the Shot Clock Meter on the Board.
+- Place the Shot Clock Marker on the 2 space of the Shot Clock Meter on the Board.

 Each player determines a team, either Purple or Yellow.
 Then each Team will select 3 Hoopers each.